mohsenasadi501/DataStructureAlgorithm/README.md

 In Heaps, we can only delete the root node, and to fill it we should fill the root node with the last leaf of the tree and bubble down if the Heap tree is **MaxHeap** and the time complexity of removing from this tree is **O(log n)**.

-Another operation in the Heap tree is to find the maximum value that is super easy, the root node value is the greatest node value in a tree and runs on constant time **O(1)**.
+Another operation in the Heap tree is to find the maximum value that is super easy, the root node value is the greatest in a tree and runs on constant time **O(1)**.

 #### Building Heaps